kikoseijo/OctoberCMS-link-builder-plugin/README.md

 ------------------------|--------------------
 Title                   | Name of the Link Item Category (Optional)     | Category of the Item
-Slug                    | Slug for the item
+Slug                    | Slug for the item url
 Phone (Optional)        | Phone number of the link Order (Optional)        | Numeric field to order the items LINK (Optional)         | Link/Item URL